Anant/playbook/src/content/pages/framework.md

 * All systems should emit logs that are configurable at different levels.
 * All systems logs should be aggregated and retained in an index for quick correlation and investigation.

+<a href="https://anantstage.wpengine.com/framework/" target="_blank">Find out more about how Anant can apply our framework principles to make your platform distributed, realtime, extendable, automated, and monitored.</a>

 <!-- end -->